E-vouchers and printable vouchers – a fee of £1.00 per voucher is charged for processing.

 In England and Wales Charity Vouchers can be given to any Registered Charity.

-In Scotland and Northern Ireland we can also make donations to most charities but we advise all donors to provide their contact details just in case of any queries.
+In Scotland and Northern Ireland we can also make donations to most charities but we ask all donors to provide their contact details in case of any problem in making the donation.

-We will always try to make payments to a donor’s chosen charity if at all possible.
-Occasionally, for example where we are unable to clarify that an organisation has a clear charitable purpose, we may ask the donor to choose an alternative organisation.
-We always advise donors to provide contact details in case of any query about making the donation to their chosen charity.
+We will always try to make payment to a donor’s chosen charity if at all possible.
+Occasionally there can be problems doing this, for example where we are unable to clarify that an organisation has a clear charitable purpose or where a charity no longer exists or where there is more than one charity with a similar name.
+Consequently, we advise all donors to provide contact details in case of any query about making the donation to their chosen charity.
+If there is a problem we will ask the donor to clarify exactly which charity they wished to give to and occasionally we may have to ask the donor to choose an alternative organisation.

 Although we always try to accommodate the wishes of our donors, as a general rule we prefer donors not to split vouchers up into too many smaller donations.
 This is because of the additional staff time it takes to process each separate donation.
 As an example, we would be happy for a donor to split a £50 voucher into two £25 donations.
 However, ideally we would prefer the donor not to split it into five separate £10 donations.